anon-blue/anon.blue/README.txt

 ********************************************************************************
-WARNING:ANY ATTEMPT TO TURN IT ON IS ILLEGAL AND YOU WILL BE ARRESTED IMMEDIATEL Y.WE KNOW WHO YOU ARE
+WARNING:ANY ATTEMPT TO TURN IT ON IS ILLEGAL AND YOU WILL BE ARRESTED IMMEDIATEL Y.WE KNOW WHO YOU ARE NICHOLLS BEHAVOUR YOURSELF.